-For cost reasons having a dedicated IP address or segmenting mails may not be practical for smaller senders, but do choose your IP address provider carefully.
+For cost reasons having a dedicated IP address or segmenting emails may not be practical for smaller senders, but do choose your IP address provider carefully.

 Something that is essential for all senders, however, is authentication and verification.

-- In addition, installing DKIM (Domain Keys Identified Mail) ensures that the message that reaches each inbox provider has not been changes in any way from when it was sent from your servers.
+In addition, installing DKIM (Domain Keys Identified Mail) ensures that the message that reaches each inbox provider has not been changed in any way from when it was sent from your servers.
 Because this defends against ‘hacks’ it does you a lot of favours in the reputation stakes.

 As well as monitoring each mail themselves, inbox providers also use external sources of information.
 These are known as blacklists.

-It’s important to realise that just appearing on a blacklist doesn’t spell doom and gloom for you ROI from email activity.
+It’s important to realise that just appearing on a blacklist doesn’t spell doom and gloom for your ROI from email activity.
 Some blacklists carry much more weight than others.
-You can check to see if your blacklisted – and where – using this handy, free tool provided by MXToolBox.
+You can check to see if you’rr blacklisted – and where – using this handy, free tool provided by MXToolBox.